rust-lang/book/src/ch09-03-to-panic-or-not-to-panic.md

 </Listing>

-First we create a new module named `guessing_game`.
-Next we define a struct in that module named `Guess` that has a field named `value` that holds an `i32`.
+Note that this code in *src/guessing_game.rs* depends on adding a module declaration `mod guessing_game;` in *src/lib.rs* that we haven’t shown here.
+Within this new module’s file, we define a struct in that module named `Guess` that has a field named `value` that holds an `i32`.
 This is where the number will be stored.

 Then we implement an associated function named `new` on `Guess` that creates instances of `Guess` values.
 The `new` function is defined to have one